Tiana's Bayou Adventure: Attraction

 The attraction is set a year after the events of The Princess and the Frog.
 To help her community, Tiana has created an employee-owned food cooperative called Tiana's Foods, built on a salt dome that she has purchased.
 On the day that guests visit, it is Carnival season and Tiana is hosting a celebration for the people of New Orleans.
 Due to a mix-up, her celebration is missing a band and she needs the guests' help to find one, as they join her and Louis on a trip to the bayou to search for critter musicians.

 In the attraction's queue Tiana, Naveen, and Louis can occasionally be heard over the PA system, discussing plans for Tiana and Louis to go out into the bayou with guests to search for musicians, while Naveen stays behind to help set up for the party.

 Ride experience

-Both versions of the ride feature the same scenes and a similar layout.
+Both versions of the ride have the same scenes and a similar layout.
+At Magic Kingdom, the ride vehicles move at a slower pace and there is more space between the scenes, while at Disneyland, the vehicles move at a faster pace and the scenes are closer to each other.